buildbreakdo/lambda-starter/README.md

 ```

 ## Create
-To ensure correct assignment of IAM, role and permissions the recomendation is to initialize the lambda function manually on AWS manually.
+To ensure correct assignment of IAM, role and permissions the recomendation is to initialize the lambda function manually on AWS.

 1) [Create a Lambda Function using the AWS Console](https://docs.aws.amazon.com/lambda/latest/dg/getting-started-create-function.html)
 2) Update function-name in `package.json` with the name of the function you just created: